DonaldAadithiyan/ToDoApp-flutter/README.md

 3. **Manage Tasks**: Check off tasks as completed or remove them as needed.
 4. **Logout**: Navigate to the settings to log out.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/new-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/new-feature`).
-5. Open a Pull Request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.